-- 2.3.1 The iPad screens can be damaged if subjected to rough treatment.
-The screens are particularly sensitive to damage from excessive pressure on the screen. - 2.3.2 Do not put unnecessary pressure on the top of the iPad. - 2.3.3 Do not place anything near the iPad that could put pressure on the screen. - 2.3.4 Do not place anything in the carrying case that will press against the cover. - 2.3.5 Clean the screen with a soft, dry cloth or anti-static cloth. - 2.3.6 Do not "bump" the iPad against lockers, walls, car doors, floors, etc. as it may crack or break the screen. - 2.3.7 A Protective screen covers will be provided by USD 359 for additional protection.
-The screen protector must remain on the iPad.
+- 2.3.1 The Chromebook screens can be damaged if subjected to rough treatment.
+The screens are particularly sensitive to damage from excessive pressure on the screen. - 2.3.2 Do not put unnecessary pressure on the top of the Chromebook. - 2.3.3 Do not place anything near the Chromebook that could put pressure on the screen. - 2.3.4 Do not place anything in the carrying case that will press against the cover. - 2.3.5 Clean the screen with a soft, dry cloth or anti-static cloth. - 2.3.6 Do not "bump" the Chromebook against lockers, walls, car doors, floors, etc. as it may crack or break the screen.

-3. USING YOUR iPad AT SCHOOL
+3. USING YOUR CHROMEBOOK AT SCHOOL

-iPads are intended for use at school each day.
-In addition to teacher expectations for iPad use, school messages, announcements, calendars and schedules may be accessed using the iPad.
-Students should bring their iPad to all classes, unless specifically instructed not to do so by their teacher.
+Chromebooks are intended for use at school each day.
+In addition to teacher expectations for Chromebook use, school messages, announcements, calendars and schedules may be accessed using the Chromebook.
+Students should bring their Chromebook to all classes, unless specifically instructed not to do so by their teacher.

-3.1 iPads Left at Home
+3.1 Chromebooks Left at Home

-If students leave their iPad at home, they are responsible for getting the course work completed as if they had their iPad present.
-If a student repeatedly leaves their iPad at home, they will be subject to appropriate disciplinary action.
+If students leave their Chromebook at home, they are responsible for getting the course work completed as if they had their Chromebook present.
+If a student repeatedly leaves their Chromebook at home, they will be subject to appropriate disciplinary action.

-3.2 iPad Undergoing Repair
+3.2 Chromebook Undergoing Repair

-Loaner iPads may be issued to students whose machine is being repaired.
+Loaner Chromebooks may be issued to students whose machine is being repaired.
+There are a limited number of loaner devices so one may not always be available.

-3.3 Charging Your iPad Battery
+3.3 Charging Your Chromebook

-iPads should be adequately charged before they are brought to school.
+Chromebooks should be adequately charged before they are brought to school.
 Repeat violations will result in appropriate disciplinary action being taken.